Can You Paint Ductwork? Is It Possible or a Terrible Idea?

 Duct liners serve as a cover and an alternative to painting ductwork, providing insulation and sound attenuation.
 These thin materials are made of fiberglass or other types of material and can be installed inside the duct system.

-Also See Can You Paint Over Stained Wood?
-What You Need To Know
+Also See Can You Paint a Popcorn Ceiling?
+What to Know Before You Start

 Not only do they improve indoor air quality by reducing condensation and preventing mold growth, but they also absorb noise from the HVAC system.